Trump reverses threat to shut down US government

 It would have been the third shutdown of 2018, something lawmakers from both parties had worked hard to avoid.

-Earlier Friday Washington let out a collective gasp when Trump took to Twitter to rubbish the hard-won agreement, which dramatically expands military funding.
+Earlier Friday, Washington let out a collective gasp when Trump threatened to veto the hard-won agreement, which dramatically expands military funding.

 Trump's threat came after a host on conservative channel Fox News pilloried the deal as a Washington "swamp budget."